charity-base/charity-base-api/docs/getting-started.md

 ## Getting Started

-Welcome to the CharityBase API Documentation!
+Welcome to the CharityBase API documentation!

 > **What's an API?**
 >